Classification of (2+1)D invertible fermionic topological phases with symmetry: Examples

 Now we also have the result $\H^3(SO(3),\Z_2) \cong \Z_2$.
 Given a cocycle $f_3 \in Z^3(SO(3),\Z_2)$, the invariant which characterizes $[f_3]$ is given by

 (One can replace $\tilde{X},\tilde{Y}$ in this formula by any two distinct elements in the set $\{\tilde{X},\tilde{Y},\tilde{Z}\}$).
 Now we have

 Using this, we can verify that

 Therefore $\omega_2 \cup_1 \omega_2$ belongs to the nontrivial class of $\H^3(SO(3),\Z_2)$.
-This means that there is no solution for $n_2$ when $c_-$ is odd.
+If $c_-$ is odd, this means that the equation for $n_2$, which is $dn_2 = \omega_2 \cup_1 \omega_2$, has no solution, because the lhs must be cohomologically trivial by definition, while we just showed that the rhs is not.
 Physically, this obstruction points to the impossibility of putting the $v$ particle in an ``isospin $1/4$" representation of $SU(2)^f$.

 Let us provide another explanation using the effective action of the invertible phase.
 The effective action is expressed in terms of an $SU(2)$-spin background gauge field for a $(SU(2)\times \text{Lorentz})/\mathbb{Z}_2$ bundle.
 The quotient implies that fermion particles carry half-integer spin under $SU(2)$ symmetry, while boson particles carry integer spin.
 This is an analogue of the spin/charge relation.
 The background gauge field can be expressed as an $SO(3)=SU(2)/\mathbb{Z}_2$ background gauge field with fixed $\mathbb{Z}_2=\pi_1(SO(3))$ magnetic flux given by the cocycle representing the second Stiefel Whitney class $w_2$.
 The ``root" effective action is generated by the level one Chern-Simons term for the $SU(2)$ background gauge field subject to the $\mathbb{Z}_2$ quotient, with an additional correction from a gravitational Chern-Simons term.
 The $\mathbb{Z}_2$ quotient on the $SU(2)_1$ Chern-Simons term leads to an anomaly described by the bulk effective action